What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 - I am the sky and have a storm, and the storm passes through me; I am not the storm.

-When you know you are the soul, which is love, you know how to internally find your way back home to love.
-Love is your home temperature and always there for you.
+When you know you are the soul, which is love, you know how to find your way back home to love internally.
+Love is your home temperature and is always there for you.

 Common Examples of Being Emotionally Ungrounded: